-To the Board of Directors Four Corners Charter School, Inc. Kissimmee, Florida
+To the Board of Directors

+Four Corners Charter School, Inc.

+Kissimmee, Florida

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of Four Corners Charter School, Inc. (the "Corporation") a component unit of the School Board of Osceola County, Florida, as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the Corporation's basic financial statements and have issued our report thereon dated September 28, 2016.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of Four Corners Charter School, Inc. (the "Corporation") a component unit of the School Board of Osceola County, Florida, as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the Corporation's basic financial statements and have issued our report thereon dated September 20, 2018.